Cardi B files for divorce from Offset after three years of marriage - Goss.ie

 The news comes days after Cardi posted a cryptic quote to her Instagram story, saying: “Her heart finally told her to stop wasting her time,” along with the caption, “it’s time .”

-The couple secretly got married in 2018, and have faced numerous cheating allegations in the past.
+The couple secretly got married in 2017, before splitting later that year following allegations of infidelity.

 Appearing on the cover of Vogue’s January 2020 cover with their daughter Kulture, Cardi spoke openly about forgiving Offset after a cheating scandal.